mustafafu/Heuristics/README.md

 For the expansion I used a dynamic programming solution looking into two steps depth and trying to maximize the outcome after two states.

-## Week-1
+## Week-2 : Optimal Touring
-Game can be found [here](https://cs.nyu.edu/courses/fall20/CSCI-GA.2965-001/tour.html) in the course web site of Heursitics class taught by Prof. Shasha.
+The problem can be found [here](https://cs.nyu.edu/courses/fall20/CSCI-GA.2965-001/tour.html) in the course web site of Heursitics class taught by Prof. Shasha.
 Here is a description of the game copied from the course web site.
 ```
 You want to visit up to n sites over k days.
 Each site has certain visiting hours.
 You have fixed a time you want to spend at each site which must all happen in one day.
 The time to go from site to site in minutes is the sum of street and avenue differences between them.
 On each day, you can start at any site you like (as if you teleported from the previous place you visited and slept on the street).